akvo/akvo-product-design/FLOW/Features/110-LookupQuestions/FunctionalDesing.md

 Any technical issues or questions that are already known

 ### Open issues
-1. Need to decide wheather we will allow only a single select or multi select option.
-Will we allow the user to link only one propety or multiple?
+1. During the data collection the relation works in a way that the question concerned shows an options list, which is based on the relation property.
+The question is, will we allow the user to select only one option or multiple?
+This is an issue because it then defines the amount of data sets one can link together.
 2. How many look-up relations can a user create in one form?

 ### Details